kruglov-dmitry/yelp_data/README.md

 - cassandra replication factor is set to 1
 - number of nodes in setup decreased to have options to be able to run all setup within workstation
 - events with mismatched schema are not published to corresponding errors topics
 - testing are very limited just to demonstrate how it can be done
+- for approach result validation and data explorotary analysis check section "How to get number of businesses per category from cassandra table"

 # Repository layout
 * **conf**      - contains external config files for docker containers